spaghetti aglio e olio.

 Execution:

-• Fill a pot about a quarter ways with water, season with salt until its salty like the sea and bring to a boil over high heat.
+Fill a pot or a wide pan about a quarter ways with water, season with salt until its salty like the sea and bring to a boil over high heat.
 By only filling the pot only a quarter way with water you will create a richer, more starch concentrated pasta water which will help emulsify your sauce.

-• To prepare the garlic, first chop fine, then mash against your cutting board with the side of your knife until it turns to a paste, chop the parsley fine, without bruising the herb by placing the leaves on top of each other, then roll like a cigar.
-Using your knife, slice the leaves into ribbons, this is called a chiffonade.
-Keep 2, 3” stems of the parsley and set aside.
+To prepare the garlic, first chop fine, then mash against your cutting board with the side of your knife until it turns to a paste, chop the parsley fine, without bruising the herb by placing the leaves on top of each other, then roll like a cigar.
+Using a sharp knife, slice the leaves into ribbons, this is called a chiffonade.
+Keep 3-4, 3” pieces of the parsley stem, the thicker part is better.

 2. cook.

-• Once the aromatics start bubbling slightly, add 2 tbsp of pasta water and bring to a simmer over low heat, this will become incredibly aromatic in a few minutes.
+Once the aromatics start bubbling slightly, add 2 tbsp of pasta water and bring to a simmer over low heat.
 Remove the parsley stems before adding the pasta.

-• Once the sauce has properly emulsified, meaning the sauce surrounding the pasta should be smooth and creamy, the oil and pasta water should become one, cut the heat, add a few drops of lemon juice and the chopped parsley.
+Once the sauce has properly emulsified, meaning the sauce coating the pasta should be smooth and creamy, the oil and pasta water should become one, cut the heat, add a few drops of lemon juice and the chopped parsley.

-• Off heat, add a small drizzle of olive oil while stirring/tossing the pasta to cream the sauce further, this is called “mantecare”, in Italian meaning; mixing a sauce to create creaminess.
+Off heat, add a small drizzle of olive oil while stirring/tossing the pasta to further cream the sauce, this is called “mantecare”, in Italian meaning; mixing or emulsifying a sauce to create creaminess.